djcurill/resume/README.md

 # Daniel Curilla's Resume
-Instead of writing a plain old word document, I wanted to try *developing* my resume using the LaTex language and Git version control.
+Instead of writing a plain old word document, I wanted to *develop* my resume using the LaTex language and Git version control.
 Why would one want to do such a thing?
+(It seems so extra...)
 1. By hosting my resume on GitHub, I can view the progression of my resume over time through my commit history.
 I think that is pretty neat!
 2. I can avoid the annoying formatting issues that so often come with Microsoft word
 3. I can hone my github version control skills